njlimmer/lswebhomework7/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Array
+        An array is a list of objects.
+They can be pretty much anything including letters, words, phrases, numbers, function, or even other arrays.
 	* Object
+        An object is the item within the array.
+It what the list is made of.
 	* Method
+        When a function is inside of an array, it's called a method.
+So it's just a function, but it's location inside the array makes it a method.

 3. Fork and clone this repo.
 When you need to commit use the following commands.